-There’s a lot of hype on social and online media at the moment about a “new normal” for work or the “new ways of work” that will be permanently embedded in our organisations and that it will be good for employee engagement.
-We have heard these voices before, but now that many of us have been ordered home, the shrill cries of support for wholesale distributed work seemed to have reached a fever pitch.
+There has been a lot of hype in the media since the start of the pandemic about a “new normal” for work or the “new ways of work” that will be permanently embedded in our organisations and that employee engagement and productivity will be maintained.
+We have heard these voices before, but after research clearly illustrated that enforced and total work from home take a significant toll on mental health and employee engagement and retention, we have begun we believe to look at distributed work in a more nuanced way.

-In an earlier post we alluded to the fact that working from home is not always an easy endeavour.
-Space away from the office and the team might provide a valuable opportunity for reflection and creative design.
-At the same time, a generalised distributed work pattern for most employees all of the time seems to carry with it certain alarming results:
+Working remotely is not always an easy endeavour.
+Space away from the office and your team might provide a valuable opportunity for reflection and creative design.
+Simultaneously, a generalised distributed work pattern for most employees all of the time seems to carry with it certain disturbing results:

-- Many people complain of working MORE when they work from home and especially during this period when there seems to be so much to do (especially for certain functional areas).
-There are numerous global articles that are increasingly reporting on high levels of employee anxiety, exhaustion and burn-out, both because of current events and concern about job security and wealth destruction but also because our social support systems (both private and professional) has been blocked during the social distancing regulations imposed on much of the world.
-Employees therefore feel alone, unable to download and share, and therefore increasingly alienated, isolated, and alone.
+- Many people complain of working MORE when they work from home..
+There are numerous well researched articles that report on high levels of employee anxiety, exhaustion and burn-out, both because of current events and concern about job security and wealth destruction.
+Employees who are required to work from home often tend to feel alone, unable to engage and share professional insights and experience with colleagues, and therefore increasingly alienated, isolated, and alone.
 All of these factors have a negative impact on employee engagement, organisational culture and then ultimately impact on the ability of an organisation to deliver on its strategic mandate.

 - To make matters worse, screens are not helping us.
 So much time on our screens in Zoom, Hangouts or Teams is exhausting for many people.
 We now seem to be understanding the science and psychology of why that is: when we sit in front of someone, especially someone we don’t know well, our minds pick up on literally thousands of datapoints related to that person’s body language, facial expression, tone of voice and words used to build an understanding of their mood.
 Over a screen, especially when we are working with new colleagues or clients that we don’t know well, many of those cues are blocked and we have to use a lot more energy to understand what the person on the other side is feeling and thinking.